ckan/ckan/doc/extensions/tutorial.rst

    extension's features.

-Now create the file ``ckanext-iauthfunctions/ckanext/iauthfunctions/plugin.py`` with the following contents:
+``cookiecutter`` should have created the following file file ``ckanext-iauthfunctions/ckanext/iauthfunctions/plugin.py``.
+Edit it to match the following:

 .. literalinclude:: ../../ckanext/example_iauthfunctions/plugin_v1.py